MIC-DKFZ/semantic_segmentation/config/Readme.md

 Therefore, configuration files and their handling are of major importance, which is why they are explained in more detail below.
 First, the basic functionality of Hydra will be briefly explained.
 At first glance, the use of hydra may make the configuration more complicated and confusing, but this will quickly disappear if you familiarize yourself with it a bit.
+The advantage that Hydra provides is the ease of managing experiments and allows to easily add new models or datasets (and more) without changing the base code.
 Since Hydra uses the [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) package to handle .yaml files, also Omegaconf and YAML are also briefly introduced.
 Following this is a walkthrough of all the available configurations in this repository and how to use them.